"If you want to motivate employees, stop following your instincts and adopt a data-driven approach." - Harvard Business Review

 So, what's the alternative?
 A data warehouse.
 Yet most "progressive" companies opt for Mistake #2.
 Overwhelmed by the specter of deploying a data warehouse, and lured by marketing from BI vendors who tout data connectors that simplify extracting data from disparate systems, companies are apt to jump from the Excel frying pan to the "mash-up" fire.
 While data connectors in leading BI tools such as Tableau, Cognos, and Power BI do provide a quick way to access data and prototype reports, the resulting mash-up systems scale poorly and deliver limited functionality, creating "technical debt" (see "Do I Really Need a Data Warehouse" for a deeper dive on this topic).

 Shortcuts become long-cuts.
 You want the ease of Excel with the automation of a mash-up tool, but you need the scalability of a data warehouse (without all the overhead).
-The modern data-warehouse-as-a-service makes that possible in short order and at a comparatively nominal cost.
+When it comes to private equity business intelligence, the modern data-warehouse-as-a-service makes that possible in short order and at a comparatively nominal cost.

 Standing up a SQL data warehouse in-house (with the requisite licensing, backup, disaster recovery, administration, and maintenance) requires a large capital investment and weeks or months to deploy.
 On Azure, the same can be done in days as a variable expense.
 The result is a cost-effective, tightly integrated system of built-for-purpose tools that are durable and flexible when it comes to scaling, validating data, adding new data sources, and dealing with almost any curve ball you can think of.
 Mash-up systems and Excel, by contrast, are less flexible and far more apt to break when changes occur.